gautierstoll/ScMaBoSS/README.md

     The `listNodes` is necessary, because the output files may not display all nodes.
 The optional listLines restrict the result to a set of lines (start at 1, without the header)

-2. Create a probability disctribution over population state at a given step:
+2. Create a probability distribution over population state at a given step:
     ```scala
     val pState30 = new popStateDist(PRes.popStateProb.take(30).head,PRes.listNodes)
     ```